-During law school, Robyn was a research editor on the George Mason Law Review and interned with the Honorable R. Terrence Ney of the Fairfax County Circuit Court, as well as the administrative judges at the Office of Hearings and Appeals of the U.S. Department of Housing and Urban Development.
+Before joining Blank Rome, Robyn represented construction clients in federal contracting and in litigating claims on both public and private projects.
+During law school, Robyn was a research editor for the George Mason Law Review.
+She interned with the Honorable R. Terrence Ney of the Fairfax County Circuit Court, and with the administrative judges at the Office of Hearings and Appeals of the U.S. Department of Housing and Urban Development.